julianneq/Lake_Problem_DPS/Optimization/README.md

 To compile and run:
 * Make sure you have [MOEAFramework](http://www.moeaframework.org).
 Download the "all-in-one executable" and put the .jar file in this directory.

 * Download the [Borg](http://borgmoea.org/) source code.
 Copy the 'borg' folder to this directory.
-Add 'moeaframework.c' and 'moeaframework.h' to this directory.
+Add `moeaframework.c` and `moeaframework.h` to this directory.

 * Download [Pareto.py](https://github.com/matthewjwoodruff/pareto.py) and put it in this directory.